JiwoonKim/JUNEKIM.dev/content/CS50/web50/lecture_9.md

 ```

 ### Virtualization
-isolating an app and its dependencies into a self-contained unit so that they can run anywhere w/o compatibility issues
+isolating an app and its dependencies into a self-contained unit so that they can run anywhere w/o compatibility issues; abstracting the complexities of installing necessary dependencies for an app
 - __compatibility issues__: development environment <-> production environment
     - how to ensure the production environment will be identical to to development environment?
 - __solutions__: